• home

 Location : Cycling in Siem Reap/Angkor Wat

-Hop on your bike and temple hop with your local guide today for a full day cycling tour to make the most of your visit to the world-famous Angkor complex – built between the ninth and 13th centuries when the Khmer empire was the pre-eminent influence in South East Asia.
+Hop on your bike and temple hop with your local guide today for a full day cycling tour of the world-famous Angkor complex – built between the 9th and 13th centuries when the Khmer empire was the pre-eminent influence in Southeast Asia.
 These ruins include Angkor Wat, Bayon and the jungle-covered Ta Prohm.
 After you’re temple-d out, head back to Siem Reap for a free night.
 You might like to check out Phare – the Cambodian Circus.
 Coming from disadvantaged households, the performers have gained international recognition through their art.
 Like a Cambodian Cirque Du Soleil, modern Khmer tales mix theatre, music, dance, acrobatics, juggling, aerial acts and contortion.

 Day :8